RyanHirsch/ptk-ipfs/README.md

 # Podcast Toolkit IPFS Client

-Exploration around using the RPC API for controlling an IPFS server rather than [the standard client](https://github.com/Cameron-IPFSPodcasting/podcastnode-Python) (Python + CLI) originally developed by
+Exploration around using the RPC API for controlling an [IPFS Podcasting](https://ipfspodcasting.net) node rather than [the standard client](https://github.com/Cameron-IPFSPodcasting/podcastnode-Python) (Python + CLI) originally developed by
 [Cameron](https://github.com/Cameron-IPFSPodcasting)

 This code expects to be running on Node v20.7 or higher